-apparent that all of the standard problems of nonprofit which have just been discussed, organizations beset the organizational structures of the production and distribution the arts.
-Today. the live performing arts, including orchestral music, opera, theatre and ballet, are for a large part product of nonprofit institutions.
-It should not be forgotten that in the past profit-seeking institutions were apparently a rule rather than an exception in the performing arts: not only theatre but even symphony orchestras were usually proprietary.
-The dominance of nonprofit institutions in this industry is largely the product of recent decades. the I give a few indications of the situation in the performing arts in some European countries.
+It is apparent that all of the standard problems of nonprofit organizations which have just been discussed, beset the organizational structures of the production and distribution of the arts.
+Today, the live performing arts, including orchestral music, opera, theatre and ballet, are for a large part the product of nonprofit institutions.
+It should not be forgotten that in the past profit-seeking institutions were apparently a rule rather than an exception in the performing arts; not only serious theatre but even symphony orchestras were usually proprietary.
+The dominance of nonprofit institutions in this industry is largely the product of recent decades.
+In the following I give a few indications of the situation in the performing arts in some European countries.